• Skip to primary navigation

 You’ll rarely find me eating in a rush or on the go.
 Healthy gluten-free dieters eat their meals in a calm, relaxed way and chew their food completely.

 Remember, digestion begins in the mouth (our saliva produces digestive enzymes that aid in digestion).
-Healthy gluten-free dieters enjoy food with gusto and pleasure and never in a rush.
+Healthy gluten-free dieters enjoy food with gusto and pleasure and are never in a rush.

-You’ll never find us healthy gluten-free eaters in the fast-food line at McDonalds (which doesn’t have anything gluten free anyway!).
+You’ll never find us healthy gluten-free eaters in the fast-food line at Mcdonald’s (which doesn’t have anything gluten-free anyway!).
 We use food as fuel.

 6. Ignore marketing hype

-Healthy gluten-free eaters are not fooled by marketing hype from brands like General Mills who have officially made Lucky Charms gluten free.
-While it’s nice that Lucky Charms offers a gluten-free cereal, the cereal is far from healthy and tricks people into thinking that “gluten free” equals “good for you.”
+Healthy gluten-free eaters are not fooled by marketing hype from brands like General Mills, who have officially made Lucky Charms gluten-free.
+While it’s nice that Lucky Charms offers a gluten-free cereal, the cereal is far from healthy and tricks people into thinking that “gluten-free” equals “good for you.”

-Healthy gluten-free dieters avoid these 19 so-called healthy foods, and they don’t drink sugary beverages that are purported as healthy like Tropicana’s Probiotic Juice.
+Healthy gluten-free dieters avoid these 19 so-called healthy foods, and they don’t drink sugary beverages that are purported as healthy, like Tropicana’s Probiotic Juice.
 There’s no fooling us healthy gluten-free dieters.

 7. Eat cleanly